The Best Travel Credit Cards For Your Next Trip

-This one works for students or those who have never had a card before or those who don’t have a lot of credit history.
+This one works for students or those who have never had a card before or those who don’t have a lot of credit history or the best credit score.
 It also has no annual fee and can help with credit history issues.

 Capital One does not charge a fee for using your credit card for foreign currency transactions.
 Foreign purchases will be converted at the foreign exchange rate in effect at the time of processing the charge.

-This card has no annual fee and offers cash back rewards on purchases.
-The cash back offer pays 1.5% on each purchase PLUS you get a 1 time $100 bonus when you spend $500 in the first 3 months.
+This card has no annual fee and offers cash back rewards on purchases, that means you get rewards on your everyday purchases on your trips to gas stations, for rental cars, or dining purchases.
+The cashback offer pays 1.5% on each purchase PLUS you get a one-time $100 bonus when you spend $500 in the first 3 months of account opening.
 There’s no annual fee and no foreign transaction fees.

-This card offers a sign up bonus of 50,000 Ultimate Rewards points!
-You’ll need to spend $4,000 in the first 3 months to get that bonus, but there are ways to get there.
+This card has a welcome offer signup with bonus points of 50,000 Ultimate Membership Rewards points!
+You’ll need to spend $4,000 in the first 3 months of card membership to get those extra points, but there are ways to get there.

 - Pick up the tab when you go out – the staff will appreciate not having to split the bill.
 Just have everyone pay you.

 - Buy gift cards to pay your regular expenses – you can buy discounted gift cards to save money, too.
 If you budget $400 a month for groceries, buy a gift card(s) for the store where you’ll be shopping and use the gift cards to pay.
 Target, Walmart, and most grocery stores offer gift cards and stores like Kroger often offer Fuel rewards points when you buy them, too.

 - Send money to family and/or friends and have them give it back to you.